Sodalite at a Glance

 In crystal healing traditions, Sodalite is associated with the throat, vocal cords, and larynx.

-- ◆It is believed to support the health of the thyroid gland and help regulate metabolism.
+- ◆It's said to support thyroid health and help regulate metabolism.

-- ◆Some practitioners use Sodalite to lower blood pressure and support the lymphatic system.
+- ◆Some practitioners use it to lower blood pressure and support the lymphatic system.

-- ◆The stone is also traditionally associated with easing insomnia caused by an overactive mind and supporting the immune system during periods of mental exhaustion.
+- ◆The stone is also traditionally linked to easing insomnia caused by a brain that won't shut off, and to supporting the immune system during periods of mental exhaustion.

-- ◆Its cooling energy is said to help reduce fever and inflammation.
+- ◆Its cooling energy is said to help with fever and inflammation.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.